-On September 2, 2021, Loudpack was served with a complaint for compensatory damages.
-The complaint alleges certain claims for products liability.
-This matter is in discovery and it is the intent of the Company to prevail in this matter.
+In September 2021, Loudpack was served with a complaint for compensatory damages alleging claims for product liability, misrepresentation and negligence.
+This matter is in discovery.
+It is the intent of the Company to prevail or settle the matter, however, it is not possible to determine or predict the scope of any resolution at this time.